bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 And I think that would be extremely useful.
 If I could post an address and kind of, just using the PGP analogy, because they have this concept of revocation.
 I post this key somewhere, I sign it, and now any client that wants to read my silent payment address, they check the signature, and they see everything's good, and they generate the address.
-If I lose my wallet, it gets hacked or I just don't wat to use that silent payment address anymore, I issue some sort of like revocation signature.
+If I lose my wallet, it gets hacked or I just don't want to use that silent payment address anymore, I issue some sort of like revocation signature.
 And then now when the client reads it, they check it, they say, oh, this signature has actually been revoked by this other one, I'm not gonna use it anymore.
 And I think that's really the user experience that we're looking for.